A man looks down at warning signs scattered around different places on his body.

 New NMOSD symptoms

-In the beginning of my journey, I use to freak out from any little change I would feel in my body.
+In the beginning of my journey, I used to freak out from any little change I would feel in my body.
 I would be in the emergency of my local hospital within hours.
 I was constantly worrying that I would be developing a new lesion and that this would be the reason for a new symptom.
-But with time I came to realize that symptoms come and go like the seasons.
-That I didn’t have to freak out with intrusive thoughts of new lesions every time I experience a new symptom.

 Body cues

 The MS (multiple sclerosis) hug isn’t even relevant when it comes to a body warning.
 My back feels so hard all the way to my neck on the bottom part of my skull.
-My hands scrunch up into fist.
+My hands scrunch up into fists.
 If I have long nails at the time, they painfully dig into my skin.
 My fist must be unfolded finger by finger and held open.

 With experience comes knowledge